johnrizzo1/intuit/memory-bank/activeContext.md

 - Tools are registered with the MCP server using decorators.
 - The agent can discover and use tools from connected MCP servers.
 - Robust error handling and fallback mechanisms are implemented for MCP tool execution.
+- Voice processing runs in a separate process to avoid blocking the GUI and ensure stability.
+- Inter-process communication is used to synchronize the GUI and voice processes.
+- The voice interface can be enabled/disabled at runtime or via command-line options.

 ## Important Patterns and Preferences